vwkd/code-system/src/general/reference.md

 - can use like reference, transparent
 - beware: often "looks through", refers to type of value, e.g. "this variable is on the heap", etc. ⚠️

+can think of reference, "look through" as if were transparent Though also doubles as construct to create the owned value

 ## Fat pointer